How UAW-GM Employees Can Manage Financial Effects of the Shutdown

 • Pay your mortgage or rent first before paying unsecured debts.

 GreenPath’s financial counselors often see people pay their credit cards in full and on time but pay their mortgage late.
-If you’ve had a loss of income here are the bills you should pay first.
+If you’ve had a loss of income, see which bills you should pay first.

 • Consider the use of a food bank, free clinic or other assistance services where needed